stoeps13/connections-doc/source/admin/install/t_config_ldap.md

     Log in
     :   Determine which attribute or attributes you want people to be able to use to log in to HCL Connections.
 For example: uid.
 See *Choosing login values* for important considerations when deciding which attributes to use.

+        !!! note
-        **Note:** The values of the login name attribute must be unique in the LDAP directory.
+    The values of the login name attribute must be unique in the LDAP directory.

     Messaging
     :   \(Optional.\) Determine which attribute to use to define the email address of a person.
 The email address must be unique in the LDAP directory.
 If a person does not have an email address and does not have an LDAP attribute that represents the email address, that person cannot receive notifications.